a20r/roshelper/docs/entry_points.md

 In order to run a node using `roshelper`, you must call `n.start`.
 This will instantiate the publishers and subscribers and will call start the thread running the entry point loop.
+Also note that the `start` function also takes keyword arguments such as `anonymous` which is used by the underlying rospy `init_node`.